 Types of French bank accounts

 - Current account (Compte courant).
 Available as an individual or joint account, ideal for managing your money in France on a daily basis.
-You will receive a bank card and a cheque
+You will receive a bank card and a cheque book

 - Savings account (Livret).
 Bank accounts providing easy access to your money including transferring to and from your current account.
 Livret A accounts are tax-free savings for French residents.